DIYgod/APlayer/docs/README.md

 ### Why can't player autoplay in some mobile browsers?

-Most mobile browsers forbid video autoplay, you wont be able to achieve it without hacks.
+Most mobile browsers forbid audio autoplay, you wont be able to achieve it without hacks.